 Slot attention is based on Transformer-like attention \cite{m_transformers} on top of CNN-feature extractors.
 Given an image $\mathbb{I}$, the slot attention parses the scene into a set of slots, each one referring to an object $(z, x, m)$, where $z$ is the object feature, $x$ is the input image and $m$ is the mask.
 In the decoders, convolutional networks are used to learn slot representations and object masks.
 The training process is guided by $\ell_2$-norm loss

 Following the slot-attention module, Li~\etal developed an explainable classifier based on slot attentions \cite{scouter_slot}.
-This method aims to find the positive supports and negatives ones for a class $l$.
+This method aims to find positive and negative supports for a class $l$.
 In this way, a classifier can also be explained rather than being completely black-box.
-The primary entity of this work is xSlot, a variant of slot attention~\cite{slot}, which is related to a category and gives confidence for inclusion of this category in the input image.
+The primary entity of this work is xSlot, a variant of slot attention~\cite{slot}, which is related to a category and gives confidence for the inclusion of this category in the input image.

 \textbf{Efficient Attention}: Using Asymmetric Clustering (SMYRF) Daras~\etal~\cite{SMYRF} proposed symmetric Locality Sensitive Hashing (LSH) clustering in a novel way to reduce the size of attention maps, therefore, developing efficient models.
-They observed that attention weights are sparse as well as the attention matrix is low-rank.
+They observed that attention weights are sparse, as the attention matrix is low-rank.
 As a result, pre-trained models pertain to decay in their values.
-In SMYRF, this issue is addressed by approximating attention maps through balanced clustering, produced by asymmetric transformations and an adaptive scheme.
+SMYRF addresses this issue by approximating attention maps through balanced clustering produced by asymmetric transformations and an adaptive scheme.
 SMYRF is a drop-in replacement for pre-trained models for normal dense attention.
-Without retraining models after integrating this module, SMYRF showed significant effectiveness in memory, performance, and speed.
+SMYRF showed significant effectiveness in memory, performance, and speed without retraining models after integrating this module.
 Therefore, the feature maps can be scaled up to include contextual information.
 In some models, the memory usage is reduced by $50\%$.
 Although SMYRF enhanced memory usage in self-attention models, the improvement over efficient attention models is marginal (see Figure~\ref{fig:self_attentions} (a)).